 Roll other debts into one payment

-The system generates whichever estimates are relevant to the file.
-A $300k ARM gets the ARM conversion estimate.
-A contact with significant other debt gets the debt consolidation estimate.
-The LO is not guessing which angle to use because the options are already matched to the situation.
+The system generates whichever estimates are relevant to each borrower based on their situation.
+A borrower with a $300k ARM gets the ARM conversion estimate.
+A borrower with significant other debt gets the debt consolidation estimate.
+No wasted information.
+All options are relevant.

-The Timeline: From Rate Drop to Lead Response
+The Timeline: From Rate Drop to Borrower Response

 Here is how fast this happens in the real world: